nickwilson-alation/alation-document-cloning/README.md

 | List terms in collection (polling) | `/api/v2/term/?collection_type_id=<hub_id>…`                     | GET               | Session                                              |
 | Create clone                       | `/integration/v2/document/`                                      | POST (array body) | **Session + CSRF**                                   |
 | Cleanup marker                     | `/integration/v2/document/`                                      | PUT (array body)  | **Session + CSRF** (may be token-gated in some envs) |

+## Disclaimer

+**Non-Product / No Support**\
+This snippet and guidance are provided by the Alation TAM team as an optional convenience.
+They are not part of Alation’s core product, are not officially supported, and are not covered by any subscription, support agreement, or SLA.

+**Use at Your Own Risk**\
+Use of this code is entirely at your own risk.
+You are responsible for testing, validating, securing, and operating it in your own environment.
+The TAM team and Alation assume no liability for any direct, indirect, incidental, or consequential damages arising from its use.

+**“As Is” / No Warranty**\
+The code and documentation are provided “as is”, without warranties of any kind—express or implied—including but not limited to fitness for a particular purpose, merchantability, or non-infringement.
+Functionality may break due to product changes, browser updates, configuration differences, or API changes without notice.

+**No Security Guarantees**\
+This snippet interacts with your tenant using the end user’s browser session and CSRF token.
+You are responsible for ensuring compliance with your organization’s security, privacy, and governance policies (e.g., least privilege, data handling, logging/PII, access controls).

+**Environment & Data Responsibility**\
+Test thoroughly in a non-production environment before any wider use.
+Maintain backups and recovery procedures.
+Verify that the logic aligns with your tenant configuration, templates, and access controls.

+**Change & Removal**\
+Alation may modify or remove related endpoints or behaviors at any time.
+The TAM team does not commit to maintaining compatibility or issuing fixes.

+**Acceptance**\
+By using, copying, or modifying this snippet, you acknowledge and agree to the terms above.
+If you require a supported solution, please work with your Alation account team on productized or services-scoped options.